 - Children (0-16 years): free admission

-- Discounted tickets (pensioners, students, those in military or non-military service and the unemployed): €10
+- Discount tickets (pensioners, students, those in military or civilian service and the unemployed): €10

 - Season ticket: €18

 - Groups (min.
 8 persons): à €10 €

 - Personal care assistants of festival guests get free admission